aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ## HyperCube Evolution Remix

-The HyperCube Evolution by Scott3D is a remix of the original design, adding a stronger 3030 outer frame, more options for X and Y rail sizes, 12mm Z rods for strength, a dual Z screw option for larger beds, and a parametric design which scales up easier.
+The HyperCube Evolution by Scott3D (commonly called "hevo") is a remix of the original design, adding a stronger 3030 outer frame, more options for X and Y rail sizes, 12mm Z rods for strength, a dual Z screw option for larger beds, and a parametric design which scales up easier.

 * [HyperCube Evolution by Scott_3D](http://www.thingiverse.com/thing:2254103)